dexplop2602/DynamicDNS/README.md

-Of course, here is a README for your project in English.

 # Dynamic DNS (DDNS) Lab with Vagrant

 This project sets up a virtual lab environment to demonstrate the functionality of Dynamic DNS (DDNS) using Vagrant, VirtualBox, BIND9 for DNS, and ISC DHCP Server.